script

 Graduate Assistantships are considered to be temporary, part-time staff positions available for Graduate students who are looking for opportunities to gain experience and expertise while receiving financial support in pursuit of their advanced degree.

-Openings are posted in the spring semester (generally February or March) for positions that begin in either June or August of the same academic year.
+Openings are posted in the spring semester (generally in March) for positions that begin in either June or August of the same academic year.
 The selection process for prospective GAs typically concludes by early May.

 Eligibility & Expectations